redhat-plumbers-in-action/advanced-issue-labeler/README.md

 * default value: `undefined`
 * requirements: `optional`

+> **Note**
+>
-> **Note**: _Please notice the `|` in the example above ☝️.
+> _Please notice the `|` in the example above ☝️.
 That lets you effectively declare a multi-line YAML string.
 You can learn more about multi-line YAML syntax [here](https://yaml-multiline.info).
 This syntax is required when block-listing multiple labels._

 ### config-path